-- (i) Non-metals are electronegative. - (ii) They react with oxygen to form acidic or neutral oxides. - (iii) These have covalent bonds. - (iv) They do not react with water. - (v)They do not react with dilute acids.
+- (i) Non-metals are electronegative. - (ii) They react with oxygen to form acidic or neutral oxides. - (iii) These have covalent bonds. - (iv) They do not react with water. - (v) They do not react with dilute acids.
 These are not capable of replacing hydrogen. - (vi) These react with the salt solution of non-metals. - (vii) They act as oxidizing agents (as they can easilygain electrons). - Q15.
 A man went door to door posing as a goldsmith.
 He promised to bring back the glitter of old and dull gold ornaments.

-An unsuspecting lady gave a set of gold bangles to him which he dipped in a particular solution.
-The bangles sparkled like new but their weight was reduced drastically.
-The lady was upset but after a futile argument the man beat a hasty retreat.
-Can you play the detective to find out the nature of the solution he had used? - Ans.
-He must have dipped the gold metal in the solution of aqua regia a 3:1 mixture of conc.
-HCl and conc. $HNO_3$ .
-Aqua regia is a fuming, highly corrosive liquid.
-It dissolves gold in it.
-After dipping the gold ornaments in aqua regia, the outer layer of gold gets dissolved and the inner shiny layer appears.
+in a particular solution.
+T

+The lady was upset but a

+detective to find out the

+Ans.
+He must have dipped the

+and conc.
+HNO3.
+Aqua r

+dipping the gold orname

+shiny layer appears.
 That is why the weight of gold ornament reduced.